 - Delivery costs are additional to the cost of the tags

 Australian companies pay the charges in the GST-included column.
 Non-Australian companies pay the charges in the GST-exempt column.
-Payment is in Australian dollars, either by bank cheque made out to ‘ARPANSA’, by electronic funds transfer (EFT), BPAY or by credit card (VISA or MasterCard) up to $10 000.
+Payment is in Australian dollars, either by electronic funds transfer (EFT), BPAY or by credit card (VISA or MasterCard) up to $10,000.

-To obtain a licence to use the UPF Certification Trade Mark, complete and sign the application form, Schedule 3, which is available from the document titled Rules governing the use of the UPF Certification Trade Mark.
+To obtain a licence to use the Sun Protection Certification Trade Mark, complete and sign the application form, Schedule 3, which is available from the document titled Rules governing the use of the Sun Protection Certification Trade Mark.

 - Attach copies of ARPANSA UPF test reports, or a list of ARPANSA test report numbers, for all types and colours of materials you intend to label.
 The test reports should not be older than 12 months.